Our Concept of a Structural Equation Model

 in place, i.e.∇Σ_function(∇Σ, θ)

 .
-Normally, you do not want to use this but simply query∇Σ(::RAMSymbolic)
+Typically, you do not want to use this but simply queryram.∇Σ

 .

-Hessians The computation of hessians is more involved, and uses the "chain rule for hessian matrices".
-Therefore, we desribe it at length in the mathematical appendix of the online documentation, and the relevant interfaces are omitted here.
+Hessians The computation of hessians is more involved.
+Therefore, we desribe it in the online documentation, and the respective interfaces are omitted here.

 RAM notation